Admission to the Navy Museum

 b. not bother other visitors, including but not limited to obstructing their view of exhibitions for long periods of time or by causing noise nuisance (for example by using mobile phones and other sound equipment);

 c. not bring pets.
-Pets are only permitted in designated areas or in special cases such as guide dogs;
+Pets are only permitted in special cases such as guide dogs;

 d. not smoke;

 e. not eat, as no food is permitted except in the café/restaurant;

 f. not touch the objects on display, unless this is expressly and explicitly permitted; parents and teachers or other supervisors are responsible for ensuring that the objects in our exhibitions are not touched by any minors, individuals or groups in their company.
 Visitors under 12 years of age must be supervised.